splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

 .. _ios-rum-add-package:

-Add the package in Xcode
+Add the dependency in Xcode
 ---------------------------------------------------------

-To add the iOS RUM package to your project, follow the steps for your package manager.
+To add the iOS RUM package to your project, follow the steps for your dependency manager.
 To build an XCFramework, see :ref:`xcframeork-ios-rum`.

 Swift Package Manager (SPM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^